louieh/FakeCourseBook/README.md

 # Fake Coursebook

-[Fakecoursebook](http://fakecoursebook.info) is a course information query tool that is more usable than [UTD's CourseBook](https://coursebook.utdallas.edu/).
+[Fakecoursebook](http://fakecoursebook.info) is a course information query tool for UTD students that is more usable than [UTD's CourseBook](https://coursebook.utdallas.edu/).

 * Provide higher query response speed, a simple and efficient UI, and more convenient ways to query and links and sortable results.